carla-simulator/carla/Docs/python_api.md

 - <a name="carla.ActorState.Invalid"></a>**<font color="#f8805a">Invalid</font>**
 An actor is Invalid if a problem has occurred.
 - <a name="carla.ActorState.Active"></a>**<font color="#f8805a">Active</font>**
-An actor is Active when it is participating in the simulation and can be visualized and can affect other actors.
+An actor is Active when it visualized and can affect other actors.
 - <a name="carla.ActorState.Dormant"></a>**<font color="#f8805a">Dormant</font>**
-An actor is Dormant when it is not participating in the simulation, it is not visualized and will not affect other actors through physics.
+An actor is Dormant when it is not visualized and will not affect other actors through physics.
 For example, actors are dormant if they are on an unloaded tile in a large map.

 ---